biglizards/hypothetical-engine/README.md

 - you need a static build of nanogui on windows (but not in linux?). i have no idea why this happens.
 - terry the cockroach (pretty cool dude)
+- on my pc moving the mouse causes lag, but not when it's captured